 The real ROI you should be measuring

-Have you ever asked yourself this simple question.
-Based on the impact I want to have, the revenue I generate, and the difference I want to make am I getting the best return on my intellect?
+Based on all the experience and expertise I have accumulated, the revenue I generate, and the impact my service has on my clients “Am I getting the best return on my intellect?”

 If the answer is no, then read on.